Who We Are

 Appreciation

-The Resolutions Committee compliments the staff on keeping members up-to-date on current issues of agricultural importance.
+The Resolutions Committee compliments the staff on keeping members up to date on current issues of agricultural importance.

 National Farmers Organization